 The Epistle to the Romans is addressed to Christians, believers on the Lord Jesus Christ.
 It is very often used as a basis on which to preach the gospel.
 Nevertheless, in itself it is not so much the preaching of the gospel to the sinner, as the teaching of the gospel to the Christian.
-By the time we get to Romans 7, the need for salvation by every responsible person in the world has been made plain.
+By the time we get to chapter 7, the need for salvation by every responsible person in the world has been made plain.
 The only righteous basis for the forgiveness of sins being granted to the repentant sinner has been unfolded.
-It is available to all, but it is effective only in those who believe the Christian gospel.
-As we read in Romans 3:22, the blessing of God is available, potentially, unto all, but is effective only in those who believe in Jesus.
-The absolute assurance of salvation for those who believe that "Christ died for our sins, according to the scriptures, and that He was buried, and that He rose again the third day, according to the scriptures" (see 1 Corinthians 15:3-4), is emphasised in the following chapters.
-The potential and power for a totally new kind of life is unfolded.
-So far, so good!

-Then comes Romans 7.
+Then comes chapter 7.
 It considers the case of a real believer, who has been truly converted to Christ.
 He has right desires.
 He really wants to please his Lord and Saviour.
 He really intends to live a clean, God-honouring life to show his gratitude to the God Who has saved him.
-He longs to show everybody who knows him what a wonderful change has taken place in him since he trusted Christ as Saviour.
+He longs to show everybody who knows him what a wonderful change has taken place in him since he trusted

+Christ as Saviour.

 Then comes the snag.
-A big snag!
 The harder he tries to do what he knows to be right, the more he finds that, in spite of himself, he catches himself doing what he knows is dishonouring to God.
-Romans 7 is somewhat of a soliloquy.
+Chapter 7 of Romans is somewhat of a soliloquy.
 The writer talks it through with himself.
-"What's going on?" he says to himself.
-"When I try to do the right thing, I find myself powerless to do it.
+"What's going on? he says to himself.
+When I try to do the right thing, I find myself powerless to do it.
 On the other hand, however hard I try, I cannot prevent myself doing what I know to be wrong, even, or especially, when I don't want to do it."

-Much like Dr. Jekyll, when his drug had got hold of him, I suppose!
+Much like Dr Jekyll, when his drug had got hold of him, I suppose!
 Whether or not this is, or has been, the personal experience of the writer, the Apostle Paul, we are not told.
 One thing is sure.
 It has been, and continues to be, a real problem for many true believers on the Lord Jesus Christ.
 In our naivety, we might well assume that, once we have turned to the Lord, and our sins have been forgiven, and we are on our way to heaven, life will be straightforward and easy.
 Not a bit of it!
 The Bible tells us many things.
 It certainly does not tell us that the Christian life will be a bed of roses.
 Anything but!

-What, then, is the problem?
-At rock bottom, what is the root cause?
-Flick your eye down the verses of Romans 7:1-25.
+What is the problem?
+What is the root cause?
+Flick your eye down the verses of Romans 7.
 Isn't the problem obvious?
 I, me, my, mine!
 51 times in all, in this reasonably short chapter!
-No wonder that the person is bogged down in the "Slough of Despond", if we may borrow the figure from Pilgrim's Progress.
+No wonder that the person is bogged down in the Slough of Despond, if we may borrow the figure from Pilgrim's Progress.
 It's all about himself, from start to finish.
-And no reference at all to the Holy Spirit!
+No reference at all to the Holy Spirit!
 There's no deliverance in self, that's for sure.
 Have you ever stood in a bucket, both feet, and tried to lift yourself off the ground?
 Absolutely impossible!